-Percentage of Hypertensive Patients, Managed by Rural Health Facilities, Having Their Condition Under Control Following World Health Organisation Definition, Disaggregated by Gender
+Percentage of Hypertensive Patients, Managed by Rural Health Facilities, Having Their Condition Under Control Following WHO Definition, Disaggregated by Gender

 Identifying Attributes